-This minor is a good option for students who are majoring in biological sciences and are interested in mathematical approaches to biology; or for students who are majoring in computer science, mathematics, physics, psychology, or statistics and have an interest in neuroscience.
+This minor is a good option for students who are majoring in biological sciences and are interested in mathematical approaches to biology, or for students who are majoring in computer science, mathematics, physics, psychology, or statistics and have an interest in neuroscience.
 Students electing this minor must have completed, or placed out of, the equivalent of a year of collegiate-level calculus and must have completed the general education requirement for the biological sciences.
-Students with an interest in computational neuroscience are encouraged, but not required, to take the Mathematical Methods for Biological Sciences sequence (BIOS 26210-26211-26212).
-The minor requires completion of the following two (three-course) sequences: BIOS 24221, 24222, 24223 (Computational Neuroscience I, II, and III) and BIOS 29405 and 29406 (Mathematical and Statistical Methods for Neuroscience I, and II).
-Students who elect the minor program are required to meet with the Chair of the Committee on Computational Neuroscience (Nicholas Hatsopoulos) by the end of Spring Quarter of their third year.
+The minor requires completion of the following six courses: BIOS 24221, 24222, and 24223 (Computational Neuroscience I, II, and III); BIOS 26210 and 26211 (Autumn and Winter Quarters of the Mathematical Methods for Biological Sciences sequence); and BIOS 29408 (Signal Analysis and Modeling for Neuroscientists).
+Students who elect the minor program are required to meet with the chair of the Committee on Computational Neuroscience (Nicholas Hatsopoulos) by the end of Spring Quarter of their third year.
 Students must obtain formal approval from the chair to complete the minor program on a form obtained from their College adviser and returned to the adviser by the deadline.
-No courses in the minor can be double counted with the student's major(s) or with other minors; nor can they be counted toward general education requirements.
+No courses in the minor can be double counted with the student's major(s) or with other minors, nor can they be counted toward general education requirements.
 More than half of the requirements for the minor must be met by registering for courses bearing University of Chicago course numbers.
 Students must earn a B- average or above in courses counted toward the minor.